 The PE Chemical exam became a computer-based format (CBT) exam in January 2018.
 The new computer-based PE Chemical exam allows year-round testing at approved Pearson VUE test centers.
 The only reference material allowed in the new CBT format is the online PE Chemical Reference Handbook.
 Please see more details at https://ncees.org/engineering/pe/chemical/.

-PE Chemical Reference Handbook
+Chemical Reference Handbook and NCEES Access

 The PE Chemical Reference Handbook is available for download.
 It contains charts, formulas, tables, and other information that may help you answer questions on the PE Chemical exam.
 However, it does not contain all information required to answer every question; theories, conversions, formulas, and definitions that examinees are expected to know have not been included.
 Log into MyNCEES to download your free copy.